 - Ministry among secondary orals in the community (high school and/or college graduates who do not read and get all their information from the media)

-Through the Arkansas Baptist State Convention's Missions Team, Bible storying workshops are offered twice a year (once in the spring and once in the fall).
+Through the Arkansas Baptist State Convention's Missions Team, Bible storying workshops are offered once a year.
 A workshop is one-day long (9 a.m. – 5 p.m.), with a lunch break provided; usually held on a Saturday at the Arkansas Baptist State Convention office in Little Rock.

 The following are two testimonies about Bible Storying Workshop experiences: